Autoland: Civil aviation

 The earliest experimental autopilot-controlled landings in commercial service were not in fact full auto landings but were termed "auto-flare".
 In this mode, the pilot controlled the roll and yaw axes manually while the autopilot controlled the "flare" or pitch.
 These were often done in passenger service as part of the development program.
 The Trident's autopilot had separate engagement switches for the pitch and roll components, and although the normal autopilot disengagement was by means of a conventional control yoke thumb-button, it was also possible to disengage the roll channel while leaving the pitch channel engaged.

-In these operations the pilot had acquired full visual reference, normally well above decision height, but instead of fully disengaging the autopilot with the thumb-button, called for the second officer to latch off the roll channel only.
+In these operations, the pilot had acquired full visual reference, normally well above decision height, but instead of fully disengaging the autopilot with the thumb-button, called for the second officer to latch off the roll channel only.
 The second officer then controlled the lateral flight path manually while monitoring the autopilot's continued control of the vertical flight path – ready to completely disengage it at the first sign of any deviation.
-While this sounds as if it may add a risk element in practice it is of course no different in principle to a training pilot monitoring a trainee's handling during on-line training or qualification.
+While this sounds as if it may add a risk element, in practice it is of course no different in principle than a training pilot monitoring a trainee's handling during on-line training or qualification.

 Having proven the reliability and accuracy of the autopilot's ability to safely flare the aircraft, the next elements were to add in similar control of the thrust.
 This was done by a radio altimeter signal which drove the autothrottle servos to a flight idle setting.
 As the accuracy and reliability of the ground based ILS localiser was increased on a step by step basis, it was permissible to leave the roll channel engaged longer and longer, until in fact the aircraft had ceased to be airborne, and a fully automatic landing had in fact been completed.
 The first such landing in a BEA Trident was achieved at RAE Bedford (by then home of BLEU) in March 1964.
 The first on a commercial flight with passengers aboard was achieved on flight BE 343 on 10 June 1965, with a Trident 1 G-ARPR, from Paris to Heathrow with Captains Eric Poole and Frank Ormonroyd.